Multiculturalism: Denmark

-In 2001, Denmark a liberal-conservative coalition government with the support of the Danish People's Party which instituted less pluralistic policy, more geared towards assimilation.
+In 2001, Denmark, a liberal-conservative coalition government with the support of the Danish People's Party which instituted less pluralistic policy, geared more towards assimilation.

 A 2018 study found that increases in local ethnic diversity in Denmark caused "rightward shifts in election outcomes by shifting electoral support away from traditional "big government" left‐wing parties and towards anti‐immigrant nationalist parties."

 For decades, Danish immigration policy was built upon the belief that, with support, immigrants and their descendants would eventually reach the same levels of education as Danes.
 In a 2019 report, the Danish Immigration Service and the Ministry of Education found this to be false.
 The report found that, while the second-generation immigrants without a Western background do better than their parents, the same is not true for third-generation immigrants.
 One of the reasons given was that second-generation immigrants may marry someone from their country of origin, which may cause Danish not to be spoken at home, which would put the children at a disadvantage in school.
 Thereby, the process of integrating has to start from the beginning for each generation.